JVL725/powered_lift_wiing_for_stol/README.md

 placement; minor deviations in vertical or longitudinal positioning could trigger immediate flow detachment or solution divergence.
-Therefore, while the performance targets have been technically achieved, future work must focus on stabilizing the wake structure to ensure safe and predictable handling characteristics during critical flight phases
+Therefore, while the performance targets have been technically achieved, future work must focus on stabilizing the wake structure to ensure safe and predictable handling characteristics during critical flight phases.